-The coronavirus pandemics prove this view wrong.
-It shows that reciprocity is a key ecological quality, and it shows that reciprocity - granting the others space to live in order to keep our own - is asked of us as a key ecological contribution.
+that reciprocity is a key ecological quality, and it shows that reciprocity - granting the others space to live in order to keep our own - is asked of us as a crucial ecological contribution.

-COVID-19 shows us that reciprocity is a necessity that rules our lives: We can only exist in ecological mutuality.
+COVID-19 shows us that reciprocity is a necessity that rules our lives.
+We can only exist in ecological mutuality.
 We are part of the ecosphere.
 We are nourished by it, and we perish through its viruses.
 Human beings do not stand apart from non-human beings, but are part and parcel of ecological exchange.
 The virus reminds us of a simple truth that has been ignored.
 It tells us that we are part of the collective of life, and that we are, as all living beings, mortal - partaking in a cycle of birth and death that provides life with fecundity.
+The coronavirus pandemic can therefore provide a deep animistic insight.